rezarahimian/docs/multiple_withdrawal.rst

 8. Changing ERC20 API
 =====================
-As suggested by :cite:`Ref03`, changing ERC20 ``approve`` method may solve the issue.
-New ``approve`` method needs to compare current allowance of spender and sets it to new value if it has not already been transferred.
+:cite:`Ref03` suggested to change ERC20 ``approve`` method to compare current allowance of spender and sets it to new value if it has not already been transferred.
 This allows atomic compare and set of spender’s allowance to make the attack impossible.
 So, it will need new overloaded approve method with three parameters:

 .. figure:: images/multiple_withdrawal_12.png
     :scale: 100%